 The Untapped Value Sitting in Your Church's Sermon Archive

-Most churches think of sermon transcription as a cost.
+Most churches think of sermon transcription as a cost rather than an asset.
 A line item in the ministry budget that produces something useful but doesn’t generate anything in return.

 That framing is understandable.
 It’s also incomplete.